Professional Denture Relines Brisbane

 What is a partial denture and can it be relined?

 A partial denture replaces one or more missing teeth and can be relined to ensure it fits securely as your mouth changes over time.
+If a denture tooth becomes worn or damaged, your denture professional can also assess whether repairs are needed at the same time.

 Can dentures be used with a dental implant?

 Yes, dentures can be designed to work alongside a dental implant, providing a stable and comfortable solution for missing teeth.
+This approach can also support better function and is sometimes considered alongside broader cosmetic dentistry solutions.

 What is the denture base and why is it important?